ssshubham/100-days-of-code/log.md

 **Thoughts**: It was good to know about different styling elements.
 Today was a bit more interesting after I got likes on twitter posts.
 It was my first post.

 **Link(s) to work**: [FreeCodeCamp](https://www.freecodecamp.org/learn/)

+### Day 2: December 28, 2020

+**Today's Progress**: Continued and completed basic CSS.
+Started with Applied Visual Design.
+Learned about text-align, background-color, shadow, strikethrough, underline, bold, root element, font-weight, font-size, line height, rgb colors, css variables and media queries.

+**Thoughts**: Earlier I thought that CSS is very easy.
+But after today's session I felt like, it is becoming more and more complex.
+Lot's of things to remember.
+But I feel good to know these things.

+**Link(s) to work**: [FreeCodeCamp](https://www.freecodecamp.org/learn/)